-Our classes meet weekly over two semesters under the gentle and spirited guidance of Rabbi Brian Field, Dr. Caryn Aviv, and Amy Atkins.
+Our classes meet weekly over two semesters under the gentle and spirited guidance of Rabbi Brian Field, Dr. Caryn Aviv, and Rabbi Jessica Marshall.
 Open Tent draws on the excitement found more often in summer camp settings and engages students as active participants in their own learning and discovery.

 Click here to learn more about the five different ceremonial options.